yourbasic/api/README.md

 Garbage collection in Go is another impeccable example.
-The implementation is hideously complicated, while the API is null and void: there is no syntax and the language specification doesn't even mention the concept explicitly.
-It just works.
+The implementation is hideously complicated, while the API is minimal: there is no syntax and the language specification doesn't even mention the concept explicitly.
+The runtime library offers a single GC tuning parameter and plenty of memory statistics for those who need it, but mostly it just works.

 Even though API design is as much an art as a science, there still are some fundamental rules that you should be aware of.
 Rules that